microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Type Compatibility.md

 greet(dog); // OK
 ```

-Note that `y` has an extra `owner` property, but this does not create an error.
+Note that `dog` has an extra `owner` property, but this does not create an error.
 Only members of the target type (`Pet` in this case) are considered when checking for compatibility.

 This comparison process proceeds recursively, exploring the type of each member and sub-member.